halsp/core/CONTRIBUTING.md

-# Contributing to @halsp/common
+# Contributing to Halsp

-We would love for you to contribute to @halsp/common and help make it even better than it is today!
+We would love for you to contribute to Halsp and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

 - [Question or Problem?](#question)